-The average CO2 emissions of new light-duty vehicles registered in the EU28, Iceland and Norway in 2019 stayed well below the applicable targets, according to provisional data published by the European Environment Agency.
-However, average CO2 emissions of both new passenger cars and new vans increased compared to 2018.
-Manufacturers will have to significantly reduce emissions of their fleet to meet the stricter targets that apply from this year on.
+The average CO2 emissions of new cars and vans registered in the EU, Iceland, Norway and the United Kingdom in 2019 stayed well below the applicable targets, according to final data published by the European Environment Agency.
+However, average CO2 emissions of new passenger cars in 2019 increased for the third consecutive year, while emissions from new vans remained stable.
+This left manufacturers with the significant challenge of reducing the average emissions of their fleet in 2020 when stricter targets were introduced.

-The average CO2 emissions of new vans sold in the EU28, Iceland and Norway in 2019 were 158.4 grams per km, which is below the target of 175 g CO2/km that applied until 2019.
-For the second consecutive year, average emissions of new vans increased year-to-year.
-They were 0.5 g CO2/km higher in 2019 than in 2018.
+The average CO2 emissions of new vans registered in the EU, Iceland, Norway and the United Kingdom in 2019 were 158 grams of CO2 per kilometre, which is the same level as in 2018 and below the target of 175 g CO2/km that applied until 2019.

-The increase in average CO2 emissions for new passenger cars between 2017 and 2019 was affected by two main market trends:
+The increase in average CO2 emissions for new passenger cars in the years 2017-2019 was affected by two main market trends:

 New registrations of battery electric and plug-in hybrid electric cars continued to increase in 2019 but remained low, at 3.5% of new registrations, compared to 2% in 2018.

 For vans, registrations of battery electric vehicles nearly doubled from 2018 (0.8 %) to 2019 (1.4 %), but overall remained low.

 With the stricter EU fleet-wide targets of 95 g CO2/km for cars and 147 g CO2/km for vans that apply since 2020, manufacturers had to improve the fuel efficiency of their fleet and accelerate the deployment of zero- and low-emission vehicles.

 The Commission will soon notify all car and van manufacturers of the provisional calculation of the average specific CO2 emissions of their new vehicles registered in Europe in 2020.